 Students' life-long eating habits are greatly influenced by the types of foods and beverages available to them.
 Foods of good nutritional content including fruits, vegetables, low-fat dairy foods, lean meat, whole grain products, and plain water will be available whenever and wherever food is sold or otherwise offered at school during the normal school day.
-Food and beverages sold, and served on school grounds or at school sponsored events during the normal school day will meet the dietary guidelines for Americans and the Standards for Food and Beverages set forth in this policy.
+Food and beverages sold, and served on school grounds or at school sponsored events during the normal school day will meet the standards and nutrition guidelines as found in 7 CFR 210.10, 7 CFR 210.11, and 7 CFR 220.8.

 School food service departments will not offer or serve extra portions unless sold as a la carte.
-The District shall ensure that reimbursable school meals meet the program requirements and nutrition standards found in federal regulations.
+The district shall ensure that reimbursable meals meet school lunch and breakfast meal patterns and nutrition requirements found in 7 CFR 210.10, 7 CFR 210.11, and 7 CFR 220.8.

 The District shall encourage students to make nutritious food choices through accessibility and marketing efforts of healthful foods.
-A la carte items available during the school day will meet the Standards for Food and Beverages.
+A la carte items available during the school day will meet the Federal Nutrition Standards for Food and Beverages.